 Making a Paper Plate Snowman

 Paper plate snowman are a great kids craft.
 Using a few simple supplies, you can easily make these adorable decorations at home.
-This is a guide about making a paper plate snowman.
+This is a page about making a paper plate snowman.

 - 3 6" white foam plates